 The post is available immediately on an open-ended contract.
 Salary, dependent on experience, will be in the range £53,348-£60,022.
 As a University we are currently exploring more flexible working options with our staff and for this specific role we are open to discussing the possibility of remote working within the UK as appropriate.

 The Drug Discovery Unit operates on an external funding basis.
 The Principal Investigators within these units are highly successful in securing external funding for their multi-disciplinary and highly collaborative research and activities.

 - Work within interdisciplinary teams and drive drug discovery projects at all stages, ensuring key milestones and objectives are met.

 - Lead hit validation/hit to lead/lead optimisation medicinal chemistry projects through applying multiparameter optimisation, to identify suitable compounds demonstrating appropriate pharmaceutical properties and efficacy in appropriate disease models.

 - Lead a medicinal chemistry team, setting objectives, supporting career development and monitoring performance.

 - Presenting summary data, key findings and conclusions to relevant individuals/groups.

-- Write reports, presentations and publications
+- Write reports, presentations and publications as required.

 - Oversee outsourced chemistry.